 6. May Help Manage Eye Disorders

 The black currant anthocyanins improve the functions of your eyes/vision.
 These molecules increase the blood flow in the optical nerves and eyes.
-Regular consumption of such foods and supplements may decelerate the loss of vision or related symptoms in patients with glaucoma (15).
+Regular consumption of such foods and supplements may decelerate the loss of vision or related symptoms in patients with glaucomai XEye disease caused due to progressive damage to the optic nerve and increasing pressure on the eyeball, leading to loss of vision.
+(15).

 These active molecules are absorbed and transferred beyond the blood-retina barrier when taken orally.
 They reach various parts of the ocular tissues and preserve their function.
 Thus, blackcurrants or their extracts can slow down the effects of aging and disease on eyes (15).